mkubdev/blender-cheatsheet/README.md

 # Getting started 🎨

-This repos is built with the help of [WebXDAO](webxdao.github.com) community.
+This repository is built with the help of the [WebXDAO](https://webxdao.github.io) community.

 ## Shortcuts